johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-12 Intermediate Data Visualization with Seaborn
+### Finished 12 Intermediate Data Visualization with Seaborn
 Use Seaborn's sophisticated visualization tools to make beautiful, informative visualizations with ease.